Siloniya/Siloniya/README.md

-- 👋 Hi, I’m Rahul Siloniya (@Siloniya) currently a freshman at NIT Kurukshetra
+- 👋 Hi, I’m Rahul Siloniya (@rahulsiloniya) currently a freshman at NIT Kurukshetra
 - 👀 I’m interested in contributing in open source Java projects
 - 🌱 I’m a beginner at using Java and looking forward to a software oriented career
 - 💞️ I’m fluent at writing documentation and would like to collaborate in workshops